dkauf42/bayota/sandbox/README.md

 There are three test cases available, and no GUI appears when running a test case.

-# How do I uninstall?

-##### 1. To remove only the files created by "python setup.py install":

-    > python setup.py clean

 ##### 2. To remove everything, delete the directory.

 # Who do I talk to? ###